ScottBurger/going_rogue_podcast/_posts/2023-06-07-darkest-dungeon-2.md

 file: https://grogpod.s3.us-west-2.amazonaws.com/darkestdungeon2.mp3
 description: "Are you tired of the daily grind?
 Stressed out from the demands of modern life?
 Introducing Darkest Dungeons 2, the stress-relieving sequel that will transport you to a world where your worries melt away and your courage shines through.
 For the low, low price of ... urhgm ... $40, you too can battle eldritch horrors beyond your comprehension!
 Listen in on another contentious episode where the hosts try to keep their stress levels below the meltdown threshold.

+2:00 - game stats
+3:57 - one sentence summary
+5:41 - our story begins
+1:01:58 - rankings and final thoughts

 Next episode: Shattered Pixel Dungeon

 Contact us at grogpodzone@gmail.com!